Gurge44/EndlessHostRoles/README.md

 - Medusa: Can only clean bodies if their kill cooldown is up
 - Wraith: Setting whether it can vent normally when invis is on cooldown; Invis Cooldown is visualized next to the role name
 - Poisoner: Kill Cooldown is reset when the poisoned target dies
+- Glitch is now The Glitch from TOU-R, it was completely rewritten and I worked really hard on it

 ### Now, some new roles as well
 - Lighter (Crewmate)